|Qualification Title||OCR Entry Code||Qualification Number||Last Entry Date||Last Certification Date|

 OCR Level 4 Diploma in Business and Administration

 Our Business and Administration qualifications assess occupational/professional competency.
-We are keeping in place the adaptations in this guidance document.
+We hope that you and your candidates are able to progress with assessment as usual this year but we are keeping in place the adaptations set out below in case ongoing disruption caused by the pandemic means you need to use them.
 This centre guidance is to support you and your candidates to complete assessment, while following public health guidance.

 Equalities and Objectivity